sanket5/Portfolio/README.md

 # Project: Portfolio

 # Description:
-The application guides you about skills and experience of developer.
+The application guides you about skills and experience of a developer.

 # UI1